-- Threat Model, Security and Vulnerability Attacks
+- I2P Threats, Security and Vulnerability

 Invisible Internet Project (I2P), Tor and Virtual Private Networks (VPNs) are well-known anonymity networks.
 They are all designed in different ways and for specific uses, although most people use them with the intent of privately browsing the Internet.
 These network functions have very similar characteristics, but also have important differentiators in how they work to anonymize and secure users' Internet traffic.

 I2P (known as the Invisible Internet Project - founded in 2003) is a low-latency network layer that runs on a distributed network of computers across the globe.
 It is primarily built into applications such as email, Internet Relay Chat (IRC) and file sharing .
-It works by automatically making each client in the network a node, through which data and traffic are routed.
+I2P works by automatically making each client in the network a node, through which data and traffic are routed.
 These nodes are responsible for providing encrypted, one-way connections to and from other computers within the network.

 I2P is an enclosed network that runs within the Internet infrastructure (referred to as the clearnet in this paradigm).
 Unlike VPNs and Tor, which are inherently "outproxy" networks designed for anonymous and private communication with the Internet, I2P is designed as a peer-to-peer network.
 This means it has very little to no communication with the Internet.
-This also means that each node in I2P is not identified with an Internet Protocol (IP) address, but with a cryptographic identifier (, ).
-A node in the I2P network can either be a server that hosts a darknet service (similar to a website on the Internet), or a client who accesses the servers and services hosted by other nodes .
+It also means each node in I2P is not identified with an Internet Protocol (IP) address, but with a cryptographic identifier (, ).
+A node in the I2P network can be either a server that hosts a darknet service (similar to a website on the Internet), or a client who accesses the servers and services hosted by other nodes .
 Tor, on the other hand, works by using a group of volunteer-operated relay servers/nodes that allow people to privately and securely access the Internet.
 This means people can choose to volunteer as a relay node in the network and hence donate bandwidth .
 Compared to Tor, each client/server in I2P is automatically a relay node.
 Whether data is routed through a specific node is normally bandwidth dependent.

 Since there is no Internet in I2P, the network is made up of its own anonymous and hidden sites, called eepsites.
 These exist only within the network and are only accessible to people using I2P.
 Services such as I2PTunnel, which use a standard web server, can be used to create such sites.

 I2P works by installing an I2P routing service within a client's device.
 This router creates temporary, encrypted, one-way connections with I2P routers on other devices.
 Connections are referred to as one way because they are made up of an Outbound Tunnel and an Inbound Tunnel.
 During any communication, data leaves the client's devices via the outbound tunnels and is received on other devices through their inbound tunnels.
-This means that messages/data does not travel in two directions within the same tunnel.
+This means that messages do not travel in two directions within the same tunnel.
 Therefore, a single round-trip request message and its response between two parties needs four tunnels , as shown in Figure 1.
 Messages sent from one device do not travel directly to the inbound tunnel of the destination device.
 Instead, the outbound router queries a distributed network database for the corresponding address of the inbound router.
 This database is comprised of a custom Kademlia-style Distributed Hash Table (DHT) that contains the router information and destination information.
-For each application/client, the I2P router keeps a pool of tunnel pairs.
+For each application or client, the I2P router keeps a pool of tunnel pairs.
 Exploratory tunnels for interactions with the network database are shared among all users of a router.
 If a tunnel in the pool is about to expire or if the tunnel is no longer usable, the router creates a new tunnel and adds it to the pool.
-It is important to recall later that tunnels periodically expire, every 10 minutes, and hence, need to be refreshed frequently.
+It is important to recall later that tunnels periodically expire every 10 minutes, and thus need to be refreshed frequently.
 This is one of I2P's security measures that are performed to prevent long-lived tunnels from becoming a threat to anonymity .

 Figure 1: Network Topology